logo for smoker-cooking.com

 (Smokerville)

-I smoked two turkeys yesterday and want to freeze one of thm to eat later.
-What's the best way to reheat a smoked turkey that's been frozen?
+I smoked two turkeys yesterday and want to freeze one of them to eat later.
+What's the best way of reheating previously smoked turkeys that have been frozen?
+By the way, if it helps, the turkey I froze weighed 11 pounds before it was smoked.

 help was appreciated